- Use this documentation to get accustomed with Nucleus and explore what it offers.

 - Familiarise yourself with this documentation and Storybook.

-- Take a look at the Nucleus Playground.
+- Take a look at the Nucleus Playground for an easy, visual way to prototype with the components.

 - Or if you are familiar with GitHub, you can install the Prototyping Tool on your local machine, check out the Nucleus Prototyping Tool repository!